lassehauballe/EverythingCanBeAShell/README.md

 Since the traffic is based on RPC and SMB, it should only really be suitable for lateral movement on local networks.

 **Security considerations:**
 The permissions allows for anyone to connect to the servers registry database.
-Each registry key is protected by its own SACL, and so the server is only as insecure as the applied permissions on each key.
-The consequences could be dire :D
+Each registry key is protected by its own SACL, and so the server is only as insecure as the applied permissions on other keys.
+Consequences could potentially be dire :D

 ## How it works:
 1. When the server starts, the Remote Registry Service is enabled and started.
 2. A registry key HKLM\Software\RegistryC2\\<user-defined> is created along with the following values: cmd, output & sleep.
 The user-defined registry key is specific to a single beacon and could be compared to setting up a listener.
 3. Read/Write permissions are then set for the user "Everyone" on this newly created registry key.